-Version Date Comments 1.0 29 Jun 2007 Initial public release 1.1 29 Feb 2008 Minor typographical corrections and wording changes in Introduction 2.0 7 Sep 2009 Updated to incorporate changes made in the version 2.0 of the Discharge Summary Specification.
-3.0 26 Aug 2011 New version created in accordance with the archetype from NEHTA Clinical Knowledge Manager 1 .
+Version Date Comments 1.0 29 Jun 2007 Initial public release 1.1 29 Feb 2008 Minor typographical corrections and wording changes in Introduction; Figure 1 in Introduction updated to show more comprehensive information; and There are no significant alterations that affect the data structure or use of this document.
+2.0 10 Sep 2009 Updated to incorporate changes made in the version 2.0 of the Discharge Summary Specification.
+3.0 23 Aug 2011 New version created in accordance with the archetype from NEHTA Clinical Knowledge Manager .